Left arrow

 This pass certificate number will last 2 years.
 So once you have it, you have 2 years to pass both modules of the motorcycle test.
 If you don’t, you’ll have to take the theory test again.

-Do you want to get going?
-You can book your CBT through the website with our quick and easy engine here!
+Ready to get your A-licence?
+You can book your A1, A2 and Full A-Licence online with our quick and easy booking system!

 This information is given to you as a guide to support you in your choice of licence and RideTo has made every attempt to ensure the accuracy and reliability of the information provided about motorcycle licence and training requirements.
 However, RideTo cannot guarantee the information is up to date, correct and complete and is therefore provided on an "as is" basis only.
 RideTo accepts no liability whatsoever for any loss or damage howsoever arising.
 We recommend that you verify the current licence and training requirements by checking the DVSA website.